Installing a Later 1991-93 Windshield

 since I still get regular questions about

-this, I decided to post this guide.
+this, I decided to post this page.

 The 240 was built from 1974 (1975 model year)